Sjeiti/ronvalstarnl/src/data/markdown/post_render-html-to-an-image.md

   header: jonny-caspari-KuudDjBHIlA-unsplash.jpg
   headerColofon: photo by [Jonny Caspari](https://unsplash.com/@jonnysplsh)
   headerClassName: no-blur darken
-  excerpt: Turning HTML into an image at runtime is easy but the implementation is a bit insane.
   categories: Javascript
   tags: HTML, DOM, SVG, image, screenshot
   sticky: true